7 Minute Read

 Define Your Home Price Boundaries

-How much home you can afford should be based on your unique financial situation, not the pressure of your housing market.
+How much home you can afford should be based on your financial situation, not pressure caused by the rising prices in your housing market.

 If you can’t pay cash for your home, the next best option is a home mortgage loan done the right way.
 What does that look like?
 We recommend these guidelines:

-- Your monthly mortgage payment is no more than 25% of your take-home pay.
+- Be sure your monthly mortgage payment is no more than 25% of your take-home pay.

 Option #1: Save Longer

 If you want to buy a home in an expensive market, waiting may be your smartest move.
-And in the meantime, you can keep saving and trying to increase your income.
-Your area may seem more affordable three years from now when you have a hefty down payment saved and more money coming in every month!
+In the meantime, keep saving.
+Your area may seem more affordable three years from now when you have a hefty down payment saved!

 Option #2: Reset Your Expectations

-Another option if you live in an expensive housing market is to revisit your criteria.
-A remodeled four-bedroom craftsman home on an acre lot might be out of your price range, but a ranch-style home that needs a little work may be the perfect fit.
+Another option is to revisit your criteria.
+A remodeled four-bedroom craftsman home on an acre lot might be out of your price range, but a ranch-style house that needs a little work could be a perfect financial fit.

-It may be tough to give up a luxury kitchen or gleaming hardwood floors, but it’s worth it to avoid getting in over your head.
+It may be tough to let go of the idea of having a luxury kitchen or gleaming hardwood floors, but it’s worth it to avoid getting in over your head.
 Remember, you can always upgrade your home’s features down the road.

-Consider these factors to be sure you’re making a smart investment:
+Consider these factors to be sure you’re keeping your expectations in check:

 You May Also Like